How College Students Can Earn Passive Income

 Another way to make passive income with a blog is by letting other companies advertise to your readers.
 There are many networks, like AdThrive or Mediavine, that will place ads on your website and pay you for generating clicks to those ads.

-If you enjoy teaching others or have experience in a specific subject, you can generate passive income on your blog by selling products.
+If you enjoy teaching others or have experience in a certain subject, you can generate passive income on your blog by selling products.
 Consider creating an educational and engaging eBook or course and selling it to people who visit your site.

 Alex Nerney and Lauren McManus make over $100,000 per month passively by selling eBooks and online courses through their blogs.
 Within seven months of launching their health and wellness blog, Avocadu, the site was pulling in $10,000 per month.
 Now they teach other bloggers how to make money with digital products through online courses like Make Money Blogging for Beginners.